Whatever your application architecture, we have solutions for reporting your logs to New Relic.

 Don't spend extra time trying to narrow down all your logs from different parts of your platform.
 Instead, enable logs in context to see the exact log lines you need to identify and resolve a problem.

-Drill down into your logs, traces, and errors, all from the APM Summary page in New Relic.
+With our automatic APM logs in context, you can drill down into your logs, traces, and errors, all from the APM Summary page.

 Did this doc help with your installation?